flexera-public/flexera-plugins/gce/examples/gce_external_network_lb/README.md

 # GCE External Network Loadbalancer

 **Disclaimer: This example application CAT is intended to demonstrate how one could use the gce_plugin to create resources in GCE.
-It is intended for use in production and should not be used as a reference design.**
+It is *not* intended for use in production and should not be used as a reference design.**

 ## Overview
 This example uses the `gce_plugin` to configure an [External Network LoadBalancer](https://cloud.google.com/compute/docs/load-balancing/network/example), creates a RightScale Server Array and attaches each instance in that array to the targetPool of the External LoadBalancer.